jwworth/til/terminal/ctags-dotfiles.md

 defaults.
 ```

-Here's the head of my root `.ctags`, which even this far in is doing some heavy
+Here's the `head` of my root `.ctags`, which even this far in is excluding a
-lifting:
+lot:

 ```
 --exclude=.gem